blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/jenkinsplugin/runninginjenkins.md

 # Running Synopsys Detect in Jenkins
-By default, [solution_name] for Jenkins downloads either the latest Detect shell script when run on a UNIX node, or PowerShell script when its un on a Windows node to the Jenkins tools directory of that node, and then executes that script.
-You can also use the JAR option to run [solution_name].
+By default, [solution_name] for Jenkins downloads either the latest [solution_name] shell script when run on a UNIX node, or PowerShell script when it's run on a Windows node, to the Jenkins tools directory, and then executes that script.
+Note that you can also use the JAR option to run [solution_name].

-The Detect PowerShell script or Detect shell script is downloaded once and placed in the Detect working directory.
+The [solution_name] PowerShell or shell script is downloaded once and placed in the [solution_name] working directory.
 If you want to force the plugin to fetch the latest script, clear out the Detect directory in your Jenkins tools directory.
 # **JAR option**
-If you do not want to download Detect, you can manually put the JAR on the node on which you want Detect to run and specify the DETECT\_JAR environment variable that points to your provided JAR, and [solution_name] for Jenkins executes that JAR instead.
+If you do not want to download [solution_name], you can manually put the JAR on the node where you want [solution_name] to run and specify the DETECT\_JAR environment variable that points to your provided JAR, and that JAR will be executed instead.

-To use the JAR option do the following steps:
+To use the JAR option, perform the following steps:

 1. Navigate to **Dashboard > Manage Jenkins > Configure System > Global properties > Environment variables**.
 1. Click **Add**.